sscu-budapest/explorer/dec-setup/scimago_journals/description.md

-A dataset of 1 table
+A dataset of Scimago journal ratings.